BridgesLab/ObesityParticulateTreatment/scripts/clams-analysis.md

 # Analysis of Pre-HFD CLAMS Data for High Fat Diet Particulate Treatment Study
 Dave Bridges, Alyse Ragauskas, Erin Stephenson, JeAnna Redd, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Joan Han
 November 13, 2014
 This was the data from the CLAMS study performed on the 9 week old mice.
-This script was most recently run on Wed Feb 17 13:58:14 2016.
+This script was most recently run on Mon Mar 14 09:15:28 2016.